smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 Users will still be able to see other teams’ process groups on the flow, but they will only appear as rectangles that they can neither interact with or view details of.
 The only information they can see about them is the amount of data they are processing.

-The reason is that, if a user couldn’t see another team’s process group at all (without even knowing it exists), they may create objects on top of it, resulting in a cluttered flow in the eyes of anyone with permissions to view process groups of both teams.\
-Also, by being able to see the amount of data other process groups are processing, if there is a process group slowing down the whole flow, a user can tell where the problem resides.
-Without this ability, they would be puzzled, not knowing why their own process group isn’t receiving any data.

-The `it.smartcommunitylab.nificonnector` package was designed to to handle creation of tenants and users and assignment of roles on NiFi.\
-The Organization Management server will call certain methods offered by this package so that operations on organizations, tenants and users may be reflected on NiFi as well.

 ## Certificates
-Executing these operations in a secured NiFi instance requires specific authorizations, so the application needs to act with the permissions granted to the administrator user.\
+Executing tenant and user management operations in a secured NiFi instance requires specific authorizations, so Organization Manager needs to act with the permissions granted to the administrator user.\
 Since _OpenID Connect_ is used to secure NiFi, we have to authenticate by providing the administrator’s SSL certificate and configuring NiFi to recognize it.\
 This section describes how to do this and is heavily based on a very useful and detailed [article](https://community.hortonworks.com/content/supportkb/151106/nifi-how-to-create-your-own-certs-for-securing-nif.html) by Matt Clarke from the Hortonworks Community.